hbctraining/scRNA-seq/lessons/SC_quality_control_analysis.md

 ## Biology of our dataset

-The dataset we will be working with is from [Kang et al, 2017](https://www.nature.com/articles/nbt.4042) and is comprised of pooled Peripheral Blood Mononuclear Cells (PBMC) taken from eight lupus patients split into control and interferon beta-treated conditions.
+The dataset we will be working with is from [Kang et al, 2017](https://www.nature.com/articles/nbt.4042) and is comprised of pooled Peripheral Blood Mononuclear Cells (PBMCs) taken from eight lupus patients split into control and interferon beta-treated conditions.
 The libraries were prepared using 10X Genomics version 2 chemistry and sequenced on the Illumina NextSeq 500.
 This dataset is freely available from 10X Genomics and is used as part of the [Seurat tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).

-Therefore, for these samples we will expect immune cells, such as:
+Since the samples are PBMCs, we will expect immune cells, such as:

 - B cells
 - T cells